department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 - You have a known separation date, **and**
 -	Your separation date is within the next 90 to 180 days

-**Please note:** If you have less than 90 days left on active duty, you can't file a BDD claim or add additional medical conditions to your initial claim.
-But you can still file your claim prior to discharge, and it will be processed after separation as a fully developed or standard claim.</br>
+**Please note:** If you have less than 90 days left on active duty, you can't file a BDD claim or add more health problems to your initial claim.
+But you can still file your claim prior to discharge, and it'll be processed after separation as a fully developed or standard claim.</br>
 [Learn more about the application process](/disability-benefits/apply/).</br>
 [Learn more about fully developed and standard claims](/disability-benefits/apply/evidence/).

 <br>

-### Are there any situations in which I can't use the BDD program—even if I submit my claim in time?
+### Is there any reason I won't be able to use the BDD program, even if I file my claim in time?
 Yes.
-If your claim requires special handling, you won't be able to use this program.

-You **cannot** use the BDD program if you:
+You can't use the BDD program if your claim requires special handling because you:
 - Need case management for a serious or very serious injury or illness, **or**
 - Have suffered the loss of a body part, **or**
 - Are terminally ill, **or**